johndoex1/NetRay/readme.md

 **l**   - log file path

 ## Code flow  :
 The tool input is a Json parsed pcap file and a keytab.
-It deserialize the file into a list of packets (each packet is a nested dictionary).
+It deserializes the file into a list of packets (each packet is a nested dictionary).
 Then, each attack detection module is called with the packets list and the parsed args.
 At last, the detection results are being printed to the user.

 ## Infrastructure content
 - constants: Consts That are not specific for a certain module
-- NetRay: The main brain , desiralize parsed captured traffic and calls the attack detection modules.
+- NetRay: The main brain , desiralizes parsed captured traffic and calls the attack detection modules.
-- keytabParser: Module that I wrote in order to parse a keytab file without an external binary.
+- keytabParser: Proprietary modules used to parse a keytab file without an external binary.
 - silverticket: Silver Ticket attack detection module.
-- utils - Functions that is used across the infrastructure.
+- utils - General functions.

 ## Contributions

 `NetRay` detects Silver Ticket at the moment, as a POC.
- We highly encourage you to contribute with a new detection modules for other attacks.
+ We highly encourage you to contribute with new detection modules for more attacks.

 Please read through our [contributing guidelines](https://github.com/cyberark/NetRay/blob/master/create_attack_detection_guideline.md).
 Included is a guideline on creating new attack detection module.

 ## Contact Us
-Whether you want to report a bug or give some suggestions, drop me a line at ido.hoorvitch@cyberark.com
+Whether you want to report a bug or share some suggestions, drop me a line at ido.hoorvitch@cyberark.com